 Interscholastic Athletic/Activities Administration

 Students interested in interscholastic athletic/activities administration may choose to pursue the 12 s.h. concentration area or the Certificate in Interscholastic Athletic/Activities Administration, a 21 s.h. program.
-Students may not receive a BS in sport and recreation management with an interscholastic athletic/activities administration concentration and a Certificate in Interscholastic Athletic/Activites Administration.
+Students may not receive a BS in sport and recreation management with an interscholastic athletic/activities administration concentration and a Certificate in Interscholastic Athletic/Activities Administration.
 However, the certificate is compatible with the BS with other 12 s.h. concentrations, such as coaching and sport instruction.
 Students should consult the BS and certificate academic advisors to discuss which credential is appropriate.

 Course # | Title | Hours |